potaetoegrandma/scrnaseq-fshd-analysis/README.md

 | DUX4 cell ratio | 1 in 248 | 1 in 217 |
 | DUX4 cells in Control | 0 | 0 |

-All 28 DUX4-affected cells were found exclusively in FSHD samples — zero in controls — independently replicating the paper's central finding.
+All 28 DUX4-affected cells were found exclusively in FSHD samples - zero in controls - independently trying to replicate the paper's central finding.

 ---